2020project/dem2020primary-fivethirtyeight/538orourke.md

-# How many points will Beto O'Rourke have in the 2020 Endorsement Primary?
+# How many points will Beto O'Rourke have in the 2020 Endorsement Primary on April 15, 2019?

 _This market is currently in draft form.
 Feedback and comments would be greatly appreciated._